I received the following comment in my inbox on Monday morning:

 If someone is doing this for Sullivan, he is hurting his reputation as a lawyer while accomplishing nothing.
 It is like a Minnesota Timberwolves trade.
 My advice: fire your web guy/girl and hire either OptiLaw (410-604-1200) or Justia (1-888-JUSTIA1) and have them do your website or blog for you.

-Spam actually bothers me less than the average person.
+Spam bothers me less than the average person.
 I also don’t take offense to cold calls, unwanted faxes, etc. It is not worth getting worked up over.
-But I just really don’t like the idea of personal injury lawyers spamming anyone.
-This type of stuff underscores that for all of the misleading attacks on lawyers, the reputation wounds to accident and personal injury lawyers are largely self inflicted.
+But I just really don’t like personal injury lawyers spamming anyone.
+This stuff underscores that for all the misleading attacks on lawyers, the reputation wounds to accident and personal injury lawyers are self-inflicted.